 Our experienced, whistleblower criminal defense attorneys at Brewer, Pritchard & Buckley, PC thoroughly understand how qui tam law works.
 That’s because our white collar criminal defense lawyers have more than 90 years of combined legal experience.
 As a result, we know how to effectively defend the rights of professionals and companies that are the focus of whistleblower complaints.

-The laws covering qui tam cases in America date back to the 1600s.
-But it was the False Claims Act of 1863 that truly brought qui tam law into the modern era.
-The U.S. government created that law in reaction to widespread military contractor fraud during the Civil War.
-The law has since been revised several times and now covers fraud involving private businesses.
+United States laws covering qui tam cases in America date back to the 1600s.
+It was the False Claims Act of 1863 that truly brought qui tam law into the modern era.
+The U.S. government created that law in reaction to allegations of military contractor fraud during the Civil War.
+The False Claims Act has since been revised several times and now covers fraud involving private businesses.

-People who successfully file qui tam lawsuits routinely receive financial compensation for their actions.
-Since 1986, when the False Claims Act significantly increased the amount of money citizens receive as a reward for reporting fraud, more than $27 billion in taxpayer funds has been recovered.
-In some case, some individuals have personally received millions of dollars as a reward for their qui tam case.
+Whistleblowers who successfully file qui tam lawsuits routinely receive financial compensation for their actions.
+Since 1986, the False Claims Act significantly increased the amount of money whistleblowers receive as a reward.

 Qui tam whistleblower cases demand strong legal action.
-That's why it's critical you contact Brewer & Pritchard as soon as possible.
-We have years of experience investigating such claims, know what evidence to look for and how to build a strong legal argument.
-Case results matter here.
+That’s why it’s critical you contact our law firm as soon as possible.
+Our whistleblower defense attorneys have years of experience investigating these claims, know what evidence to look for and how to build the strongest possible legal case.

-Discover what an experienced qui tam lawyer can do for you.
-Contact us today.
-Call 800-445-8710 or fill out our online inquiry form and schedule an appointment.
-We're ready and eager to tackle your whistleblower case and hold people and institutions responsible for their actions.
+Discover what an experienced qui tam defense lawyer can do for you.
+Call 713-209-2950 or fill out our online inquiry form and schedule your case evaluation.
+Our attorneys proudly represent clients nationwide.